How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 Your benefit amount is based on your insurable income and the plan you choose.
 It also depends on whether you earn income during your leave and whether you qualify for a low income supplement.

 QPIP looks at earnings that were subject to QPIP contributions.
 This means gross weekly income for employees and net business income for self employed workers.
-There is a maximum insurable income that is adjusted every year, so the exact cap changes (it is currently $98,000 for 2025).

 Can you earn money while on maternity leave ?